-1. The Proton credentials: These are the username and password you choose during signup.
-They are used to log in to all Proton related services (such as VPN and Mail).
-For ProtonVPN, you use your Proton credentials for:
+Your Proton credentials are the username and password you choose during signup.
+They are used to log in to all Proton services (such as Proton VPN and Proton Mail).
+For Proton VPN, you use your Proton credentials for:

-Note: For existing ProtonMail customers, your Proton credential is your regular ProtonMail username and password.
+Note: For existing Proton Mail customers, your Proton credentials are your regular Proton Mail username and password.

-2. The OpenVPN/IKEv2 credentials: These are automatically generated.
-They are used together with third-party VPN clients, such as Tunnelblick on MacOS, or the older community OpenVPN package on Linux (note: the new official client uses your regular Proton credentials).
+Your OpenVPN/IKEv2 credentials are automatically generated.
+They are used together with third-party VPN clients, such as Tunnelblick on macOS, or the older community OpenVPN package on Linux.

-For detailed guides on how to connect to ProtonVPN in these ways, check out our step-by-step installation guides for Mac and Linux (note: where possible we recommend using the new official ProtonVPN client for Linux instead).
+For detailed guides on how to connect to Proton VPN in these ways, check out our step-by-step installation guides for macOS and Linux (note: where possible we recommend using the official Proton VPN clients for Linux or macOS instead).

 If you have trouble logging in with third-party OpenVPN applications, click here to solve the problem.

-Finding your OpenVPN / IKEv2 credentials in the ProtonVPN dashboard:
+Finding your OpenVPN / IKEv2 credentials

-1. Log in to the web-based dashboard at account.protonvpn.com using your account credentials (the ones you set during account creation)
+1. Log in to the web-based dashboard at account.protonvpn.com using your account credentials (the ones you set during account creation).

 2. In the menu on the left, select Account > OpenVPN / IKEv2 username